papir805/craigslist_web_scraper/README.md

 - [ ] Capture prices containing decimals using regular expressions
 - [ ] Improve countdown timer during extraction process
 - [ ] Modularize extraction process by breaking code into smaller chunks
-  - [ ] Incorporate unit tests
+  - [ ] Incorporate unit tests for each module
 - [X] input `Null` when a price is not able to be found from a post **(completed 1/7/22)**
 - [X] Identify and remove duplicate posts **(completed 1/8/22)**
   - [ ] UPDATE: Some tutors have duplicate posts in other regions of the country, but change prices.
 I need to discover some way of keeping these duplicates to better reflect changes in price among regional markets.
-- [ ] Improve extraction process
+- [ ] Improve extraction process for pricing information
-  - [ ] When two prices are given
+  - [ ] When two prices are given, I currently average them, but I'd like to incorporate a better system
-  - [ ] When three or more prices are given
+  - [ ] When three or more prices are given, I have to manually inspect each post and figure out how to distill to down a single price
-  - [ ] When a post has an online price schedule vs. an in-person price schedule
+  - [ ] When a post has an online price schedule vs. an in-person price schedule, I'd like to be able to keep track of the pricing difference
 - [X] Extract from top 10 regions in US **(completed 1/1/22)**
 - [ ] Extract from *all* regions on https://www.craigslist.org/about/sites
   - [ ] Keep track of which state a given post was from
+  - [ ] Keep track of West, Central, or East coast
 - [ ] Scrape price from post title